 Heartbeat’s Core Program: Artist & Ensemble Development in Local, City-Based Chapters

-Heartbeat’s core program focuses on the establishment and facilitation of ensembles of young Arab and Jewish, Palestinian and Israeli musicians (ages 14-24 years old) who come together weekly for sustained music based dialogue programs in Haifa, Jerusalem, and Jaffa – Tel Aviv.
-During these weekly sessions, Heartbeat youth explore each other’s cultures and narratives in safe, politically neutral settings that support creativity and communication.
+Heartbeat’s core program focuses on the establishment and facilitation of ensembles of young Arab and Jewish, Palestinian and Israeli musicians (ages 14-20 years old) who come together weekly for sustained music based dialogue programs in Haifa and Jerusalem.
+During these weekly sessions, Heartbeat youth explore each other’s cultures and narratives through a critical pedagogy in music education enabling creativity and .
 Developing skills in improvisation, song-writing, performance technique, music theory, communication, and leadership while engaging in dialogue about their daily lives and the conflict that surrounds them, participants raise their critical consciousness, and harness their agency to change the status quo in and between their communities.

-Supplementing the weekly meetings, Heartbeat also leads retreats and camps numerous times each year.
+Supplementing the weekly meetings, Heartbeat also leads retreats numerous times each year.
 Taking place in a neutral environment away from the participants’ normal routines, these formative experiences enable participants to connect with their fellow band members on a deeper level through facilitated music activities and group dialogue.
-Offering three or more days of dedicated time, camps and retreats also provide an invaluable space for the creation and improvement of compositions and arrangements.
+Offering three or more days of dedicated time, retreats also provide an invaluable space for the creation and improvement of compositions and arrangements.

 Audio and Video Production

-Heartbeat staff members, who are trained dialogue facilitators and professional musicians, manage programs and also professionally record the students’ music and produce music videos to amplify students’ voices to the wider community.
+Heartbeat staff members, who are trained dialogue facilitators and professional musicians, manage programs and also professionally record the youth musicians’ music and produce music videos to amplify youth musicians’ voices to the wider community.
+Heartbeat youth musicians’ original compositions and music videos have been downloaded or viewed by over 98,000 people worldwide.

-Heartbeat currently facilitates three local, city-based chapters, Heartbeat: Haifa, created in partnership with the Beit HaGefen Arab-Jewish Community Center in Haifa, which brings together Arab and Jewish high-school aged musicians from the Haifa area; Heartbeat: Jerusalem, which brings together Israeli and Palestinian high-school aged youth from West and East Jerusalem to meet at the Willy Brandt Center in Jerusalem; and the Heartbeat All-Stars, a group made up of Heartbeat’s most experienced Israeli and Palestinian youth musicians (ages 17-22), who come together from Jerusalem, Jaffa, Rehovot, Tira, Haifa, and Nazareth, and meet in Jaffa-Tel Aviv.
+Heartbeat currently facilitates two local, city-based chapters: Heartbeat: Haifa, created in partnership with the Beit HaGefen Arab-Jewish Community Center in Haifa, which brings together Arab and Jewish high-school aged musicians from the Haifa area; Heartbeat: Jerusalem, which brings together Israeli and Palestinian high-school aged youth from West and East Jerusalem to meet at the Willy Brandt Center in Jerusalem.
+The Heartbeat Graduate program (ages 20-24) supports Heartbeat youth musicians and youth ensembles entering the next phase of their lives post-high school to continue their music and media co-creation in an equalizing safe space.